top of page

-Spanish Photographer Jimena San Miguel of Volvoreta specialises in worldwide wedding photography and embraces an analog approach.
+Jimena San Miguel from Volvoreta is based in New York and is available worldwide.
 She only takes on six weddings per year, to ensure that she can focus wholeheartedly on each wedding and create something unique for each couple.
-Volvoreta also always leave space for play within a project, as she believes that art is a continuous journey of exploration and creativity.
+Every project starts with a conversation, and she gets to know each of her couples in depth before photographing them.
+Volvoreta also always leaves space for play within a project, as she believes that art is a continuous journey of exploration and creativity.
+Her fine art work is represented by Galería Helarea in Madrid.

 Tell us about your business!